 - The nurse in charge, having made an assessment considers that there is an immediate risk of harm to others. - All other interventions have been considered, attempted or are not feasible.
-In particular verbal de-escalation, listening skills, negotiation skills, diversion activities, increase in staffing levels and Safety Interventions® techniques.
+In particular verbal de-escalation, listening skills, negotiation skills, diversion activities and MAPA® techniques.

 Where possible when determining if seclusion is necessary, the following factors should be taken into account, clinical need, safety of patient and others, and, where possible, Advance Statements and agreed care plans.
 Seclusion must be a reasonable and proportionate response to the risk posed by the patient.
-Consideration should be given to using seclusion and/or rapid tranquillisation as alternatives to prolonged physical intervention and reflected in the individuals care plan and risk assessment.
+Consideration should be given to using seclusion and/or rapid tranquillisation as alternatives to prolonged physical intervention as identified in each individuals care plan, as indicated by individual risk assessment.